ReDI-School/js-berlin-2021-spring/lesson10.md

 ---

-The data about Anne is stored in multiple variables
+An entity's information can only be captured in multiple variables

 ```js
 let name = "Anne";